 - Brkljacic B, Miletic D, Sardanelli F. Thermography is not a feasible method for breast cancer screening.
 Collegium antropologicum 2013; 37(2):589-93.

 - Krumova EK, Frettlöh J, Klauenberg S et al. Long-term skin temperature measurements - a practical diagnostic tool in complex regional pain syndrome.
 Pain 2008; 140(1-Jan):8-22.

 - Shada AL, Dengel LT, Petroni GR et al. Infrared thermography of cutaneous melanoma metastases.
-J Surg Res 2012 [Epub ahead of print].
+The Journal of surgical research 2012.

 - Han SS, Jung CH, Lee SC et al. Does skin temperature difference as measured by infrared thermography within 6 months of acute herpes zoster infection correlate with pain level?
 Skin Res Technol 2010; 16(2):198-201.